SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Teaching debate
 For the love of God, there are better motions than THW legalize weed to use as an example when teaching debate.
 When asked to pick a random motion to demonstrate a concept, this has become the first motion that comes to mind.
 (Please have more relevant motions at hand before you start a matter session, it makes a huge difference in the illustration clarity of the lesson.)
-- Most freshers don't know about the system of the black market, or the mindset of druggies, so a drug debate can feel disconnected.
+- Since most freshers don't know about the system of the black market, or the mindset of druggies, a drug debate can feel disconnected.
 - So when you teach mech and impacting, it doesn't feel as real.
 If you used a parenting motion, children could easily understand mech and impacting when they relate to it.
 - Mechanizing "banning drugs makes people do drugs more" sounds quite implausible to the average fresher.
 (Even if you take a smaller burden and then try to combine a lot of different arguments to outweigh, it's hard to convincingly outweigh in the minds of freshers who assign so much negative weight to drugs in their head.)
-- Flipping is way easier to understand in a motion like parenting, by saying that constant reminders to study make you less studious.
+- Flipping is way easier to understand in a motion like parenting.
+There are way more tangible examples here, like, "Constant reminders to study make you less studious.

 The counter arguments I've heard about this are:
 - It's short and sweet, that's why it comes to mind easily.